 What are your finances like (what's your top-line revenue)?

-Get specific with this… imagine what your top-line revenue is, what sort of profit this creates, and where the money goes.
+Get specific with this… imagine your top-line revenue, what sort of profit this creates, and where the money goes.

 What’s your 80/20?
 How do you make your money, and where do you spend it?